KM-1/BERBER-MNIST-dataset/README.md

 Files
 -----
-The dataset consists of the following files:
+The folder consists of the following files:

 ```bash
 BERBER-MNIST